atomicchonk/roadrecon_mcp_server/README.md

 This MCP (Model Context Protocol) server provides AI assistants like Claude with access to your ROADRecon Azure AD data for security analysis.

-The amazing ROADtools suite can be found here: [ROADRecon, ](https://github.com/dirkjanm/ROADtools)
+The amazing ROADtools suite by dirkjanm can be found here: [ROADRecon](https://github.com/dirkjanm/ROADtools)

 ## Features